lgreski/cleaningdata/README.md

     * Remove unnecessary columns from the measurement dataset to fulfill requirement \#2 from the project instructions
     * Bind the personId and activityId columns to the measurement data
 6. Combine the test and training files into a single dataset by using the rbind\(\) function
 7. Merge the activity labels into the combined measurement dataset.
-At this point, course project requirements \#1 through \#4 are fulfilled.
+At this point, course project requirements \#1 through \#4 are fulfilled
 8. Summarize the measurement columns to create a wide version of a tidy data set
     * Each variable forms a column: means of the 66 variables that were means or standard deviations,
     * One row per subject \(personId\) activity \(activityName\) combination, and
-    * Each observational unit \(personId\) \(activityName\) combinations with columns representing means of the 66 variables forms one table.
+    * Each observational unit \(personId\) \(activityName\) combinations with columns representing means of the 66 variables forms one table
 8. Write the output file
-9. Verify the accuracy of the output data file
+9. Verify the accuracy of the output data file.
+At this point, course project requirement \#5 is fulfilled

-<h3 id="reading">Reading the Input Files</h3>
+<h3 id="reading">Commentary: Reading the Input Files</h3>

-<h3 id="finding">Deciding which Variables are the Means and Standard Deviations</h3>
+<h3 id="finding">Commentary: Deciding which Variables are the Means and Standard Deviations</h3>

-<h3 id="widevsnarrow">Output File: Wide vs. Narrow Tidy Format</h3>
+<h3 id="widevsnarrow">Commentary: Output File -- Wide vs. Narrow Tidy Format</h3>